rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 ![2 game info](https://github.com/user-attachments/assets/353ab5ae-3358-404a-8cfc-6d5c9134481a)

 Then click the "Dump Info", fill out the Dumper and Tool fields, and click "Generate Card ID Values".
-Drag and drop the (Card ID) binary file that nxdumptool output into the window and the Card ID values should (hopefully) populate like this:
+Drag and drop the (Card ID) binary file that nxdumptool outputs into the window and the Card ID values should (hopefully) populate like this:

 ![3 dump info](https://github.com/user-attachments/assets/3a413a70-84bb-4a49-b5b4-5d2c3efaf8a2)